 We have considered five different methods to identify and remove earthquakes and other contaminants automatically from seismic waveform data.
-An illustrative example is shown in Figure 3.
-The first and most aggressive method is called "one-bit" normalization (Figure 3b), which retains only the sign of the raw signal by replacing all positive amplitudes with a 1 and all negative amplitudes with a -1.
-This method has been shown to increase signal-to-noise ratio (SNR) when employed in acoustic experiments in the laboratory (Larose, et al. 2004) and has been used in a number of early seismic studies of coda waves and ambient noise (Campillo and Paul, 2003, Shapiro and Campillo 2004, Shapiro et al., 2005; Yao et al. 2006).
-The second method, employed for example by Sabra et al. (2005a), involves the application of a clipping threshold equal to the root-mean-square (rms) amplitude of the signal for the given day.
-An example is shown in Figure 3c.
-The third method, illustrated by Figure 3d, involves automated event detection and removal in which 30 minutes of the waveform are set to zero if the amplitude of the waveform is above a critical threshold.
+An illustrative example is shown in Fig. 3.
+The first and most aggressive method is called 'one-bit' normalization (Fig. 3b), which retains only the sign of the raw signal by replacing all positive amplitudes with a 1 and all negative amplitudes with a -1.
+This method has been shown to increase signal-to-noise ratio (SNR) when employed in acoustic experiments in the laboratory (Larose et al. 2004) and has been used in a number of early seismic studies of coda waves and ambient noise (Campillo & Paul 2003; Shapiro & Campillo 2004; Shapiro et al. 2005; Yao et al. 2006).
+The second method, employed for example by Sabra et al. (2005a), involves the application of a clipping threshold equal to the rms amplitude of the signal for the given day.
+An example is shown in Fig. 3(c).
+The third method, illustrated by Fig. 3(d), involves automated event detection and removal in which 30 min of the waveform are set to zero if the amplitude of the waveform is above a critical threshold.
 This threshold is arbitrary and its choice is made difficult by varying amplitudes at different stations.
-Fourth, there is running-absolute-mean normalization, which is the method of time normalization that we promote here.
-This method computes the running average of the absolute value of the waveform in a normalization window of fixed length and weights the waveform at the center of the window by the inverse of this average.
-That is, given a discrete time-series d_i , we compute the normalization weight for time point n as:
+The fourth method is running-absolute-mean normalization, which is the method of time normalization that we promote here.
+This method computes the running average of the absolute value of the waveform in a normalization time window of fixed length and weights the waveform at the centre of the window by the inverse of this average.
+That is, given a discrete time-series so that the normalized datum becomes $\tilde{d}n = d_n/w_n$ .
+The width of the normalization window (2N + 1) determines how much amplitude information is retained.
+A one-sample window (N = 0) is equivalent to one-bit normalization, while a very long window will approach a re-scaled original signal as $N \to \infty$ .
+After testing various time window widths, we find that about half the maximum period of the passband filter works well and that this length can be varied considerably and still produce similar results.
+An example result of the application of this method is shown in Fig. 3(e).
+This method is not without its faults, however.
+For example, it does not surgically remove narrow data glitches, as it will inevitably down-weight a broad time interval around the glitch.
+One-bit normalization does not suffer from this shortcoming.
+Finally, there is a method that we call iterative 'water-level' normalization in which any amplitude above a specified multiple of the daily rms amplitude is down-weighted.
+The method is run repeatedly until the entire waveform is below the water-level, which is six times the daily rms level in the example shown in Fig. 3f.
+This method of time-domain normalization is the most time intensive of the candidates considered here.

+$d_i$ , we compute the normalization weight for time point n as:

-$$w_n = \frac{1}{2N+1} \sum{j=n-N}^{n+N} |dj| \tag{1}$$
+$$w_n = \frac{1}{2N+1} \sum{j=n-N}^{n+N} |dj|,$$ (1)